oyster-catcher/HopperGuidance/README.md

 Installing
 ==========

-Copy GameData on top of the existing GameData folder in your KSP installation.
+Unpack HopperGuidance-v0.2.3.zip (from releases) into your GameData folder inside your KSP installation.

 Using HopperGuidance
 ====================